Last Updated on April 8, 2021 by Julia Wilson

 Reflective cat collars

 If your cat is outside on a night, the reflective collar will glow when it is exposed to light (such as car headlights), which makes it easier for car drivers to see your cat.

-Tags come in various shapes and sizes including plain disks, barrels which contain your cat’s information on a slip of paper and fancy tags in different shapes such as love hearts and bones.
+Tags come in various shapes and sizes including plain disks, barrels that contain your cat’s information on a slip of paper and fancy tags in different shapes such as love hearts and bones.
 Most pet shops and supermarkets sell ID tags for a few dollars.
 The disadvantages are that they can easily fall off and as such are not permanent.
 Use identification tags in conjunction with a microchip, which is a permanent means of cat identification.
 A small microchip the size of a grain of rice is inserted under the skin by either your veterinarian or an authorised implanter.

 With any type of identification, it is important to keep the information up to date.
 So, if you change phone numbers and or address, make sure you change your cat’s ID tag and microchip details with the relevant registrar.

 A new player to the market, the GPS collar can help cat owners keep track of their cat when outdoors.
 Prices start from around $100.

 Bells for collars

 The purpose of bells attached to collars is to alert wildlife that your cat is near.
 The usefulness of bells is debated, many people believe bells serve little purpose as cats can learn how to move more stealthily, preventing the bell from making a sound.